frankengreene/sotlootcalc/README.md

-sea of thieves loot calculator (working model is singleloot-broken) beta 1.2
+sea of thieves loot calculator (working model is singleloot-fixed) beta 1.2

 would like to add: